AviatrixSystems/Docs/HowTos/UserSSL_VPN_Google_SAML_Config.rst

 .. _gsaml_create_aviatrix_vpn_user:

-Create a VPN User
+Creating a VPN User
 #################

-#.
-Log in to the Aviatrix Controller
+1. Log in to the Aviatrix Controller.
-#.
-Click `OpenVPN®` in the left navigation menu
+2. Select OpenVPN® > VPN Users in the left navigation menu.
-#.
-Select `VPN Users`
-#.
-Click `+ Add New`
+3. Click **+ Add New**.
-#.
-Select the `VPC ID` and `LB/Gateway Name` for your SAML Gateway
+4. Select the **VPC ID** and **LB/Gateway Name** for your SAML Gateway.
-#.
-Enter the Google username in the `User Name` field
+5. Enter the Google username in the User Name field.
-#.
-Enter any valid email address in the `User Email` field (this is where the cert file will be sent).
+6. Enter any valid email address in the User Email field (this is where the cert file will be sent).
 Alternatively, you can download the cert if you do not enter an email address.
-#.
-Select the `SAML Endpoint`
+7. Select the **SAML Endpoint**.
-#.
-Click `OK`
+8. Click **OK**.

 .. _gsaml_validate_entire_process:

-Validate
+Validating
 ########

 #.
-Log in to the Aviatrix Controller
+Log in to the Aviatrix Controller.
 #.
-Click `OpenVPN®` in the left navigation menu
+Select OpenVPN® > VPN Users in the left navigation menu.
 #.
-Select `VPN Users`
+Download the configuration for your test user created in the previous step.
 #.
-Download the configuration for your test user created in the previous step
+Open the Aviatrix VPN Client application.
 #.
-Open the Aviatrix VPN Client application
+Click **Load Conf** and select the file downloaded.
 #.
-Click `Load Conf` and select the file downloaded
-#.
-Click `Connect`
+Click **Connect**.

 .. note::

    SAML VPN only supports shared certificates.
-You can share the certificate among VPN users or create more VPN users
+You can share the certificate among VPN users or create more VPN users.

 OpenVPN is a registered trademark of OpenVPN Inc.